Today, I’ll answer that age-old question: what are the best places to live in Mexico?

 Ahhh, Central Mexico.
 In my opinion, the most underrated region of Mexico.
 My first solo trip to Mexico was here – smack dab in the geographical center of the country.
 I’ve spent a good amount of time here over the past few years so hopefully my insight will help you decide if central Mexico is among the best places to live in Mexico for your tastes.

 I don’t have too much to say on the culture here – I didn’t really figure it out.
-The reputation is that folks from Central Mexico are among the most conservative in the country, but I didn’t get that vibe (especially not from the women!).
+The reputation is that folks from Central Mexico are among the most conservative in the country, but I didn’t get that vibe.
 What I can say, though, is that the people here are very helpful and friendly.
 Also less ostentatious than their northern counterparts.
 Overall a bit more chilled out, modest and quieter than big city folk or northerners.
 Central Mexico is also one of the safer parts of the country.
 Aside from a few cities, it has largely not been as affected by drug and gang violence as elsewhere.
 Aguascalientes and Leon are two of the safest cities in Mexico that offer a high standard of living.

 Unfortunately, the food here isn’t that great.
 They’ll still have the Mexican favorites like tacos, tortas, quesadillas, gorditas etc, but much better food can be had in Oaxaca, Mexico City and the northern states.